ariannamagagna/ariannamagagna/README.md

-# 🌻 Arianna — Climate Physics Enthusiast
+# 🌻 Arianna — Climate Physics

 Ciao!
 I’m **Arianna**, a soon-to-be graduate in *Climate Physics* from the University of Bologna, with a background in *Physics* from the University of Trento.
 I'm passionate about understanding Earth’s complex systems, especially through **climate modeling**.